flutter/website/get-started/codelab/index.md

 </li>

 <li markdown="1"> Add a `_buildSuggestions()` function to the RandomWordsState
 class.
-This method grabs word pairings in batches of 10 and displays them in the ListView.
+This method builds the ListView that displays the suggested word pairing.

-The ListView class provides a builder property, `itemBuilder`, where the rows are built inside an anonymous function.
+The ListView class provides a builder property, `itemBuilder`, a factory builder and callback function specified as an anonymous function.
 Two parameters are passed to the function&mdash;the BuildContext, and the row iterator, `i`.

-{% comment %}
-xxx: Todo: Explain this by breaking it down further.
-{% endcomment %}
+The iterator begins at 0 and increments each time the function is called, once for every suggested word pairing.
+This model allows the suggested list to grow infinitely as the user scrolls.

+Add the highlighted lines below:

 <!-- skip -->
 {% prettify dart %}
 class RandomWordsState extends State<RandomWords> {